starkingz/alx-system_engineering-devops/0x00-shell_basics/README.md

 [102-tree](./102-tree) : Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory.You are only allowed to use two spaces (and lines) in your script, not more.

 [103-commas](./103-commas : A command that lists all the files and directories of the current directory, separated by commas (,), ends with a slash,sorts by digits and lettters only.

+[school.mgc](./school.mgc) : Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.